-The department enforces and performs inspections under the 2018 International Building Code (IBC), the 2018 International Residential Code (IRC) and the North Dakota State Building Code.
+The inspections department enforces and performs inspections under the 2021 International Building Code (IBC), the 2021 International Residential Code (IRC) and the North Dakota State Building Code.

 Frequently Asked Questions